 “Authenticity; I can’t tell you about my hurts and struggles if you don’t share your own.
 Willing to journey the path of heart transformation with me in a real, honest & authentic way.

-What qualities do you find important in your good friends?
-Would love to hear from you!
+What qualities do you find important in good friends?

 So true!!!!
 Good friends are a trove of treasures!
 Shared experiences and rich memories of joy, pain, laughter, support, loyalty and adventure through life.
 Just knowing someone is there for you in difficult times and willing to walk alongside you can make things easier.
 So glad I was able to be that friend when you were struggling as you have done for me many times in life.
 It is always an honor to serve as the kind of friend Jesus calls us to be.